Normal approximation of Kabanov-Skorohod integrals on Poisson spaces: Introduction

 In contrast, the centring involved in the pathwise construction of the KS-integral in \eqref{e1.1} is random.
 As shown in \cite{LM21}, KS-integrals naturally appear in the construction of unbiased estimators derived from Poisson hull operators.

-In this paper we derive bounds for the Wasserstein and the Kolmogorov distance between $\delta(G)$ and a standard normal random variable.
-Limit theorems for the KS-integral in the Wasserstein distance have been studied in several papers by N.~Privault, assuming that $\BX$ is the Euclidean space $\R^d$ with separate treatments of the cases $d=1$ in \cite{priv19} and $d\geq2$ in \cite{priv18}.
+In this paper we derive bounds for the Wasserstein and the Kolmogorov distance between $\deltaKS(G)$ and a standard normal random variable.
+Limit theorems for compensated stochastic Poisson integrals in the Wasserstein distance have been studied in several papers by N.~Privault, assuming that $\BX$ is the Euclidean space $\R^d$ with separate treatments of the cases $d=1$ in \cite{priv19} and $d\geq2$ in \cite{priv18}.
 In \cite{priv19} the integrand is assumed to be adapted and in \cite{priv18} it is assumed to be predictable and to have bounded support.
-On these assumptions, the tools, based on derivation operators and Edgeworth-type expansions, have resulted in bounds involving integrals of the third power of $G$ and differential operators applied to $G$.
+In particular, the stochastic integral coincides in both cases with the KS-integral.
+Under these assumptions, the tools, based on derivation operators and Edgeworth-type expansions, have resulted in bounds involving integrals of the third power of $G$ and differential operators applied to $G$.
 In comparison, our results apply to a general state space, are not restricted to predictable (or adapted) integrands, and do not assume the support of the integrand to be bounded in any sense.
 Furthermore, our bounds are given in terms of difference operators directly applied to the integrand $G$, and are derived for both the Wasserstein and the Kolmogorov distance.
 However, our bounds contain the integral of the absolute value of $G$ to power 3, which may be larger than the corresponding term in \cite{priv18}.
 Our results are used in \cite{LM21} to derive quantitative central limit theorems.

+Let us compare our proof strategy with the standard approach for the normal approximation of Poisson functionals via the Malliavin--Stein method, which goes back to \cite{PSTU10} and is also employed in \cite{eich:tha16,las:pec:sch16,LPY20,schulte16}.
+To this end, we omit all technical assumptions and definitions (some will be given later).
+Let $F$ be a Poisson functional (a measurable function of $\eta$) and let $f$ be the solution of the associated Stein equation.
+The identity $\deltaKS D=-L$, where $D$ is the difference operator and $L$ is the Ornstein--Uhlenbeck generator with its inverse $L^{-1}$, and integration by parts lead to

+This step comes for the price of the term $D_xL^{-1}F$, which is often difficult to evaluate and whose treatment is one of the main achievements of \cite{las:pec:sch16}.
+For the special case $F=\deltaKS(G)$ the identity $\deltaKS D=-L$ is not required.
+Instead, an immediate integration by parts yields that

+avoiding the inverse Ornstein--Uhlenbeck generator.
+We treat the KS-integrals that arise from the Taylor expansion of $D_xf(\deltaKS(G))$ also by integration by parts, so that our final bounds only involve $G$ and its difference operators but no KS-integrals.
+This is a difference to \cite{Torrisi17}, where the argument in \eqref{eqn:inegration_by_parts_approach} is used but no further integration by parts.